Philanthropy and its dimensions in Zoroastrianism

 Abstract

-The Belief in astronomical laws and the influence of heavenly objects on human life is the Iranian’s oldest beliefs.various aspects of political life and the society of the people in Qajar era are such as ,Using the rules of astrology in campaigns, making treaties, war and peace, sitting on the ...
+The Belief in astronomical laws and the influence of heavenly objects on human life is the Iranian’s oldest beliefs.various aspects of political life and the society of the people ...
 Read More

 Political relations between Sistan and Makoran from the 3rd century to the 6th century AH